MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 ## Secure backups

-You must ensure that critical systems and their data are backed up and backups are protected against deliberate erasure or encryption by an attacker.
+You must ensure that critical systems and their data are backed up and backups are immutable to protect against deliberate erasure or encryption by an attacker.

 Attacks on your backups focus on crippling your organization’s ability to respond without paying, frequently targeting backups and key documentation required for recovery to force you into paying extortion demands.